curvedinf/RazorNetcode/readme.md

 # Razor C++ State Synchronization (Netcode) Library

-Razor synchronizes the state of video game clients with a server over the internet.
+Razor synchronizes the state of multiple game clients with a server over the internet.

 Features include: